LanselotOz/jira-bulk-loader/README.rst

-Create sub-task of existing task or user story
+Create subtask of existing task or user story
 ==============================================

-If you have a task in JIRA and want to create a sub-task for it, use the following syntax:
+If you have a task in JIRA and want to create a subtask for it, use the following syntax:

     | ...
 JIRA-1234
     |   # Sub-task summary \*assignee1\*